fentamin/xwiki-help-tools/README.md

-# xwiki-help-tools
+# xwiki-tools

-XWiki Help Tools is a package a usefull utilites to help you add information to your XWiki in a batch mode
+XWiki Tools is a package of useful utilities to help you add different information to your XWiki in a batch mode.